 I offered the Cardinal the best seat in the house, the blue velvet wing chair by the bay window.
 Big Guy promptly joined him.
 We chatted for almost an hour.
-Israel, the church, whether there was any hope St. Mary’s would get funds to repair and upgrade before it was too late.
+Israel, the church, whether there was any hope the old church could raise enough funds to repair and upgrade the facilities.

 When it was time for the Cardinal to depart, he stood up.
-Big Guy left his cozy spot on the warm lap of the region’s reigning Catholic cleric.
-And that was when I saw the Cardinal was coated in cat hair.
+Big Guy left his cozy spot on the warm lap of the Archbishop.
+That was when I realized the Cardinal was coated in cat hair.
+Big Guy’s hair.

-Oh!
-Exactly what does one say in this odd circumstance?
+Exactly what does one say or do in this odd circumstance?

 “Wait a minute, your Eminence.
 Let me get the pet hair sticky roller and see if I can get some of that hair off your long black cape?”
-I was pretty sure the cloak needed more oomph than a lint roller.
-It was going to need some cleaning power beyond my limited resources.
+I was pretty sure the cloak needed more than a lint roller.
+It was going to need dry cleaning with muscles behind it.

-So I shut up.
-Wincing with foreknowledge, we parted company.
+So I shut up and we parted company.
 As he and his retinue swept out my door, I pondered how life’s journey takes strange side roads, unexpected twists, and turns.
-This was one.

 “Meow?” questioned Big Guy.
 Clearly he liked the Cardinal and it had been mutual.
 I believe Big Guy came away from the experience with some special, secret understanding of Truth.
 I, on the other hand, felt obliged to call my husband and warn him that Cardinal Law was dressed in more than he realized.

-“Yup,” said I, equally downplaying the difficulties that would arise from the incident.
-I had wrangled with Big Guy’s fur.
-I knew how bad it would be.
+“Yup,” I said.
+I’d wrangled with Big Guy’s fur and knew how bad it could be.

-Some weeks later, when Garry, in the course of work, again encountered the good Cardinal, he called my husband to the side for a private word.
+Some weeks later, when Garry, in the course of work, again encountered the Cardinal, he called my husband to the side for a private word.
 The other reporters were stunned!
 What scoop was Garry Armstrong getting?
 Rumors ran rampant.
 Armstrong was getting the goods and they were out in the cold.
-Mumble, mumble, grouse, complain, grr.
+Mumble, mumble, grouse, complain.

 “Armstrong,” murmured the Cardinal.